 masterbranch to the

 Task 4.
 Browse files in the Google Cloud Source Repository

 Use the Google Cloud Source Repositories source code browser to view repository files.
 You can filter your view to focus on a specific branch, tag, or comment.

+URL to browse the sample files you pushed to the repository.
 The console shows the files in the master branch at the most recent commit.

 Task 5.
 View a file in the Google Cloud repository